 Treatment for Sleep Apnea in Frederick, MD

-Struggling to breathe and constantly waking up at night is your sign to get treatment.
-Frederick Center for Dentistry has sleep apnea treatment options for you.
-Our sleep apnea treatments will keep your airway open during sleep.
+If you have trouble breathing and keep waking up at night, it’s time to get treatment.
+Frederick Center for Dentistry can help with sleep apnea.
+Our treatments will effectively keep your airway open while you sleep.

-Dr. Anshu Goyal will determine if your snoring is related to sleep apnea with a thorough sleep medicine evaluation.
-Dr. Goyal may find that you need oral appliance therapy if you have mild to moderate sleep apnea.
-Common oral appliance devices include the Panthera Digital-Sleep Apnea Device, Whole You™, Micro 2 ProSomnus®, and SomnoDent Avant™.
+Dr. Anshu Goyal will check if your snoring is due to sleep apnea with a detailed evaluation.
+If needed, he might suggest using an oral appliance.
+Some common devices include the Panthera Digital-Sleep Apnea Device, Whole You™, Micro 2 ProSomnus®, and SomnoDent Avant™.

 Sleep Apnea FAQs

-To learn more about sleep apnea, read through our frequently asked questions section.
-If you still have more questions, please feel free to reach out to our dentist office during normal business hours.
+To learn more about sleep apnea, read through our frequently asked questions.
+If you still have more questions, please feel free to reach out to our dental office during normal business hours.

 What are the common causes of sleep apnea?